 She brings a reflective side to life at Cotna through yoga and meditation, and encourages the use of the strawbale barn studio and yurts for solitary, reflective and spiritual retreats.
 She is a Homoeopath, has trained in Ayurveda and until recently taught students with Dyslexia at Falmouth University.

 Although life as a smallholder was new to her, she has embraced the cycle of life at Cotna.
 A self-confessed foodie, Sara delights in creating amazing sourdough bread and sharing how to cook delicious, seasonal and healthy dishes.
 And she loves singing and playing ukulele!

 Having spent his life in the West Country, Dave trained as a Plant Biochemist at Bath University.
 He has mainly worked in the field of conservation and ecology and has an encyclopaedic knowledge of plants!

 Dave has trained many young people over the years in countryside skills and woodland management, and more recently has been working with older volunteers on walking and cycling for health and fitness schemes.
 He also maintains our lovely Gorran Parish footpath network that takes you to the beaches & coast path, the local villages of Gorran Haven and Mevagissey and The Lost Gardens of Heligan.

 A qualified Homoeopath, Dave is also an ardent plantsman, gardener and composter!
-He loves growing and eating food and being in the woods coppicing and harvesting fuel-wood.
-He says it’s all about moving healthily, eating well, keeping warm and dry and knowing how to get well when it goes wrong!
+He loves growing and eating Sara’s food and being in the woodland, coppicing and harvesting wood.

 Brief History of Cotna